MeryGoodernak/log-parser/README.md

 bundle install
 ```

-This command installs all the dependecies.
+This command installs all the dependencies.

 ## Run